MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-onenote.md

 If any of these are true, OneNote 2016 will be identified as “in use” and we won't update that computer to OneNote for Windows 10.
 We'll always err on the side of caution, so we won’t take any action if there’s any reason for us to suspect that OneNote 2016 has been used before on that computer.

+**Configure OneNote 2016 settings:** You can use Group Policy to configure certain OneNote 2016 settings for your users.
+To do that, download the latest [Administrative Template files (ADMX/ADML)](https://www.microsoft.com/download/details.aspx?id=49030) from the Microsoft Download Center and implement those policy settings by using Active Directory Domain Services (AD DS).
+Group Policy can't be used with OneNote for Windows 10.

-**Office 365 Business** These changes also apply to Office 365 Business, which is the version of Office that comes with some Office 365 plans, such as Business Premium.
+**Office 365 Business:** These changes also apply to Office 365 Business, which is the version of Office that comes with some Office 365 plans, such as Business Premium.

 ## Related topics